-Some people hate the word "production."
+Some people doesn't like the word "production."

 Back then when I was in my junior year in college I was a big fan of Nike.
 Anything Nike design - I am obsessed.
 From the packaging, digital, experiential, storefront and maybe even shoe-lace design - the whole nine yards.
 Bagboy is one the brands that I was working during my internship back then, and I remembered telling myself that one day I will have my time to transform BagBoy to a Nike brand.